Mr-Perfection/JavaScript/ReactNative/tech_stack/README.md

 # Welcome to my tech stack Repo!
 "Make the most out of every moment."

-I built a simple application using Redux
+I built a simple application using Redux.
+This is for my own educational purpose.

 ### Setup
 ```